gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    Assuming that the EVALID validation is successful the SCTP association is established and the ULP can start sending data over the SCTP association.
-From this point all sets of chunks intended to form a packet will be protected just like EVALID chunk by being the plaint text application data input to DTLS.
+From this point all sets of chunks intended to form a SCTP packet will be protected just like EVALID chunk by being the plaint text application data input to DTLS.
 When DTLS has protected the plaint text input, the produced encrypted DTLS application data record is encapsulated in the Encryption Chunk and the packet is